crisnguyengl/crisnguyengl/README.md

 - 💼 LinkedIn: [linkedin.com/in/crisnguyendev](https://www.linkedin.com/in/crisnguyendev/)

 ## ⚡ Fun Fact
-I enjoy mentoring developers, solving complex problems, and exploring new frameworks and tools to build better apps!
+I enjoy mentoring developers, solving complex problems, and exploring new frameworks and tools to **build better apps**!